score-spec/docs/content/en/docs/Tutorials/score-humanitec.md

 The following `Score.yaml` configuration can be used to define the service and its dependencies:

 <aside>
 🚧 **TBD:** Humanitec enforces some limitations on the resource IDs.
 Specifically it should be at least 3 characters long.
-Thus the resource ID used in the example bellow (e.g. `db`) is not a valid resource ID.
+Thus the resource ID used in the example bellow (for example `db`) is not a valid resource ID.
 However, Humanitec API gladly accepts it and creates a new draft successfully.

 </aside>